When thinking about content management vs knowledge management, it’s helpful to imagine the set of tools you might use for a home project.

 Content Management vs Knowledge Management

-Organizations also face this challenge when it comes to choosing tools to manage information.
+Organizations face a similar challenge when it comes to choosing tools to manage information.
 This is where the debate of content management vs knowledge management begins.
 Many organizations use content management solutions (a circular saw).
-Others leverage knowledge management solutions (a jigsaw), some use both.
+Others leverage knowledge management solutions (a jigsaw), and some use both.
 However, while they might be similar, the truth is they are quite different.

-Knowledge management (KM) is more multidimensional, with the ability to search for, capture, update, and maintain relevant information all in a single repository.
+Knowledge management (KM) is more multidimensional, with the ability to search for, capture, update, and maintain relevant information all in a single platform.
 Anyone can curate or update information in real-time, sparking conversation and collaboration among peers and departments.
-Think of KM as a subset of content management that specializes in knowledge.
+Think of KM as a subset of content management that specializes in knowledge distribution.

 When comparing content management vs knowledge management, you could argue that both systems can store a 200-page training document, but only knowledge management systems can help capture the interaction and institutional knowledge that surrounds that document.
 These systems can help you identify experts, and then capture their knowledge so your entire company can benefit from it.

 However, just like any other tool, KM poses its own challenges.
 Dbkay + Associates explains that one of the biggest obstacles to overcome with knowledge management is getting employees to integrate it into their day-to-day duties.
 If employees aren’t actively capturing and curating information, there is a problem.
 A KM system will become stagnant, causing you to go backwards as it relates to creating efficiencies to help employees be successful and potentially drive change.

 One way that many companies overcome this challenge of stagnation is by choosing a KM system that integrates with tools their employees use every day, such as Slack, Salesforce, and Zendesk.
 When a KM system seamlessly integrates with tools that are part of an employee’s daily workflow, the employee is more likely to adopt (and continue to use) the KM system.